samanthasonnet/cmustudent-repository/finalprojectpartthree.md

 ## Final Design Decisions
 > I decided to go with a blue and white theme because I think it complimented the graphs that I designed nicely.
 I was able to implement "pops" of color through various images and graphics that I incorporated throughout the story as well.
 Overall, I wanted to create a story that flowed nicely, in chronological order, but also in a manner that was aesthetically-pleasing.
 I think that my color choices are calming, yet playful and the inclusion of my personal images are a testament to my direct connection to the topic.
+>
+>
-I chose to create sections with large, bold text to really emphasize specific points in the story I was attempting to make, and the intentional hierarchy of these statements are effective in doing this.
+> I chose to create sections with large, bold text to really emphasize specific points in the story I was attempting to make, and the intentional hierarchy of these statements are effective in doing this.
+In terms of images, I used either my own or those provided on Unsplash that I felt complimented the theme nicely.
+I feel that the change of layout throughout the Shorthand is engaging and pulls the reader in to want to know more.
 Overall, many revisions were made to the design until I felt that it felt "right" and eventually I was happy with what I designed, as I felt it complimented the story nicely.

 ## References